icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [I'm an R user: Quarto or R Markdown?](https://www.jumpingrivers.com/blog/quarto-rmarkdown-comparison/) - A blog post comparing Quarto and R Markdown from an R user perspective by [Jumping Rivers](https://www.jumpingrivers.com/).
 - [Quarto for the Python User](https://www.jumpingrivers.com/blog/quarto-for-python-users/) - A blog post introducing Quarto to Python user for creating reports.
 - [How to publish your Quarto document/book/website as a Docker container?](https://mickael.canouil.fr/posts/2023-05-07-quarto-docker/) - A blog post describing how to publish your Quarto document/book/website as a Docker container by Mickaël Canouil.
-- [How to have images for both light and dark theme?](https://mickael.canouil.fr/posts/2023-05-30-quarto-light-dark/) - A blog post describing how to have images for both light and dark theme by Mickaël Canouil.
 - [Making Pretty PDFs with Quarto](https://nrennie.rbind.io/blog/making-pretty-pdf-quarto/) - A blog post showing how to customise the styling of PDF documents, and save the styling into a Quarto extension to make it easier to reuse and share.
 - [How to self-publish a technical book on Leanpub and Amazon using Quarto](https://www.brodrigues.co/blog/2023-06-29-book_quarto/) - This blog post explains which settings to use to compile an Epub for Leanpub and a print-ready PDF for Amazon's self-publishing service (KDP).
 - [Hello Quarto: Porting my Website from Hugo Apéro](https://silviacanelon.com/blog/2023-09-29-hello-quarto/) - A blog post detailing a user's experience of porting a blogdown Hugo Apéro site to Quarto, with content including design ideas, CSS tips, HTML partials, setting up redirects, and others.